Top 10 Romantic Places in Indochina

 The town itself is a vestige of the French colonial era, built as a hill station in 1922.
 The spectacular scenery surrounding it includes rice fields that cascade down the lush rolling mountains, which are often enchantingly enveloped by flowing mists.

 The valleys and villages around the town are home to a host of hill tribes.
-These hill tribes have been inhabited in the area for many centuries and still keep the traditional way of life.
+These hill tribes have inhabited the area for many centuries and still keep the traditional way of life.
 Trekking through the deep valleys offers a chance to enjoy the beautiful scenery and encounter resplendently dressed people who wander into the markets of the town to sell and trade.

 Trek and meet the minority people in Sapa.
 Photo credit: Robert